Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

-\emph{Discriminators.} Although paired datasets of individual degradation types are readily available, most of them are synthetic data by artificial modulation and are unable to simulate real degradation scenarios well.
-In addition, generative adversarial networks cannot guarantee that the background of the generated images remains constant except for degradation.
-In order to remedy the above limitations, dual discriminators were introduced to generate more realistic and content-preserved adverse conditions.
-Realism-discriminator (\emph{RD}) tries to distinguish between real-world adverse weather conditions and generated fake weather conditions.
-And pairing-discriminator (\emph{PD}) tries to distinguish between real pairing data and pseudo pairing data, i.e., constraining the background consistency of the generated images.
-To allow multiple adverse conditions generation, our discriminator produces probability distributions over both sources and condition types \cite{odena2017conditional}, $D : \mu \to {Dsrc(\mu), Dcls(\mu)}$.
+While paired datasets of individual degradation types are readily available, most of them are synthetic and may not adequately simulate real-world degradation scenarios.
+Additionally, generative adversarial networks may not be able to maintain consistent backgrounds between generated images and their input versions.
+To address these limitations, we introduce a dual discriminator constraint regime.
+The realism-discriminator distinguishes between real-world adverse conditions and generated fake images, while the pairing-discriminator distinguishes between real and pseudo pairing data.
+To enable the generation of multiple adverse conditions, our discriminator produces probability distributions over both sources and condition types \cite{odena2017conditional}.
+The dual discriminators work collaboratively to ensure that our proposed AdverseGAN generates realistic, content-preserved, and reliable adverse weather conditions.
+More details on AdverseGAN architecture and training setting can be found in the Suppl.

-For \emph{RD}, the adversarial loss is first deployed to constrain the generated image $D$ to be indistinguishable from the real-world image $E$.
-The loss can be written as:

-Apart from adversarial loss, type classification loss is also imposed to guarantee that the generated weather type meets expectations.
-We decompose the loss into two terms: a type classification loss of real-world images used to optimize \emph{RD}, and a type classification loss of generated images used to optimize $G$.
-In detail, the former is defined as:

-where $\hat{t}$ represents the predicted weather type.
-On the other hand, the latter can be defined as:

-Likewise, \emph{PD} also contains two loss objectives, the adversarial loss for constraining the pairing of generated images and clean counterparts and the type classification loss for ensuring the pairing type matched expectation.
-The adversarial loss for optimizing \emph{PD} can be expressed as:

-Correspondingly, the type classification loss utilized to optimize \emph{PD} and \emph{G}, respectively, are represented as: